Climate change mitigation

 Have your say on the discussion paper

-The Queensland Government has released Advancing Climate Action in Queensland: Making the transition to a low carbon future (PDF, 4.34MB).
-This discussion paper provides some of the best examples of work being done throughout Australia to tackle climate change—and most importantly, seeks your input in developing the right strategies to achieve a low carbon future.
+On 11 May 2016, the Queensland Government released the climate change discussion paper Advancing Climate Action in Queensland: Making the transition to a low carbon future (PDF, 4.34MB).
+This discussion paper provided some of the best examples of work being done throughout Australia to tackle climate change—and most importantly, sought feedback from across Queensland to develop the right strategies to achieve a low carbon future.

 To sign up for email updates contact email@example.com.